-The Studio residents Nefeli Skarmea and Polly Brannan discussed bodies, creatures, movement and dance in the context of Rosemarie Trockel's exhibition at the Serpentine Gallery.
-Drawing the series of workshops to a close, Skarmea and Brannan addressed the questions raised by Trockel's work as well as the role of 'audience member' and 'participant' in the exhibition space.
+Skarmea and Brannan discussed bodies, creatures, movement and dance in the context of Trockel’s exhibition at the Serpentine Gallery.
+Drawing the series of workshops to a close, Skarmea and Brannan addressed the questions raised by Trockel’s work as well as the role of ‘audience member’ and ‘participant’ in the exhibition space.

 Saturday 2 March, 4-6pm

-Nefeli Skarmea and Polly Brannan led a drop-in workshop about movement, inspired by Trockel's exhibition.
+Skarmea and Brannan led a drop-in workshop about movement, inspired by Trockel’s exhibition.

 Sunday 3 March, 12-5pm

 Deloitte Family Day: Creative Creatures.
-Families were invited to join Polly Brannan and Nefeli Skarmea in exploring the natural world through play and movement, in response to the exhibition Rosemarie Trockel: A Cosmos.
+Families were invited to join Brannan and Skarmea in exploring the natural world through play and movement, in response to the exhibition Rosemarie Trockel: A Cosmos.

 Polly Brannan, an artist and educator, is Education Curator at the Serpentine Gallery.
-Since graduating with a BA Fine Art in 2003, Polly has produced exhibitions, talks, programmes, happenings, workshops and interventions at venues including Barbican, London; Liverpool Biennial; Lisbon Experimenta Festival; Turner Contemporary, Margate; Tate Britain, London; Studio Voltaire, London and City of London Festival.
-Polly was a member of artist and architect collective public works from 2005-2011 and is co-founder of London-based artist collective Avant Gardening.
+Since graduating with a BA Fine Art in 2003, Brannan has produced exhibitions, talks, programmes, happenings, workshops and interventions at venues including Barbican, London; Liverpool Biennial; Lisbon Experimenta Festival; Turner Contemporary, Margate; Tate Britain, London; Studio Voltaire, London, and City of London Festival.
+Brannan was a member of artist and architect collective public works from 2005-2011 and is co-founder of London-based artist collective Avant Gardening.
 Commissions include Space Studios, London; Stanley Picker Gallery, London; the Delfina Foundation, London and Camden Arts Centre, London.